dellis1972/MonoGame/Documentation/tutorials/CP_XML_HowTo_Add.md

 Custom game data that is expressed in an XML format can be easily integrated into your game through the XNA Game Studio Content Pipeline.

-This example demonstrates the procedure for integrating custom XML data into the content project of a simple XNA Game Studio game for the Windows platform.
+This example demonstrates the procedure for integrating custom XML data into the content project of a simple MonoGame game for the Windows platform.

 ### To define game data